 Who is monitoring the situation?

-A Command Structure is in place to ensure that key parties are ready to respond in the event COVID-19 reaches St Helena.
+A Command Structure and Coronavirus Strategy is in place and is continuously reviewed to ensure that key parties are ready to respond in the event COVID-19 reaches St Helena.

 Prevent – Keep COVID-19 off-Island